 Jesus was using symbolism to illustrate the ability of his teachings to provide clarity, direction and happiness in our lives.

-And because Jesus foresaw that his body was going to be murdered at the hands of the Romans and Jewish high priests, he was telling his students that soon they would no longer be able to directly hear his teachings.
+And because Jesus foresaw that his body was going to be murdered at the hands of the Romans and institutional temple high priests, he was telling his students that soon they would no longer be able to directly hear his teachings.